collectyourdata/collectyourdata.github.io/_posts/howtos/2016-06-08-first-howto.md

 - cd /etc/apache2/mods-enabled
 - sudo ln -s ../mods-available/cgi.load
 - sudo service apache2 reload
-- Download the "CYD-iPhone.cgi" and place it in "/usr/lib/cgi-bin/" location on your Ubuntu Server then run the command
+- Download the <a href="https://github.com/collectyourdata/CYD-iPhone-CGI">CYD-iPhone.cgi</a> and place it in "/usr/lib/cgi-bin/" location on your Ubuntu Server then run the command
 - sudo chmod +x /usr/lib/cgi-bin/CYD-iPhone.cgi

 Install CYD App.
 Use Xcode to compile and install to iPhone